 CENTRAL NORMAL COLLEGE

-Hendricks County is now available.
-It is part of the "Images of America" series by Arcadia Publisher.
+Hendricks County is part of the "Images of America" series by Arcadia Publisher.
 Gail Tharp and Phyllis Parsons co-authored the book and features over 200 pictures from throughout the county.
 Plainfield by Reann Poray and Danville by Jeff Baldwin are availble at the Hendricks County Museum, Danville Library (Indiana Room), Mayberry Restaurant, Barnes and Noble Bookstores and on-line.
 The price at the museum and library for any of the three books is $23.